Let’s talk about what NOT to do when it comes to birth planning. Here’s my list:

 This post was basically a list of what NOT to do when it comes to birth plans.
 So what SHOULD you do?

-Remember to think of birth planning as a decision-making process.
+Think of birth planning as a form of decision-making.
 I have a four-phase process that can be used for birth planning, as well as for decisions related to prenatal and postpartum care and for navigating the unexpected during birth.
 Here’s a quick overview of the phases:

 You can read more about this process here: